 can create the perception of sound, but will not restore normal hearing.

+A courtesy packet is sent to the following for consultation before planning the surgery:

-The VR program specialist for the Deaf and hard of hearing (for customers accessing VR services) or the Blind services manager of field support (for customers accessing deafblind services) must review a courtesy case packet before planning the surgery.
+the VR program specialist for the deaf and hard of hearing (for all caseloads except Blind and Visual Impairment (BVI) caseloads); or

+the state office manager for blind services field support (for BVI caseloads).

 The courtesy case packet includes the:

 medical, audiological, speech, and language evaluations and other reports as specified;